EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ### Specify the model {#lstmfullmodel}

-We've learned a lot about how to model this dataset over the course of this chapter.
+We've learned a lot about how to model this data set over the course of this chapter.

 - We can use `dropout` to reduce overfitting.
 - Let's stack several layers together, and in fact increase the number of LSTM layers to three.